KBC Global Ltd has been awarded a sub contract worth of USD 20 Million for soft infrastructure segment from CRJE Ltd - www.lokmattimes.com

 KBC Global Ltd has been awarded a sub contract worth of USD 20 Million for soft infrastructure segment from CRJE Ltd

-Nashik (Maharashtra) [India], June 17: KBC Global Ltd ( Previously known as Karda Construction Limited ) BSE – 541161, a prominent player in the construction and real estate development sector has been awarded a significant subcontract worth approximately US $20 million by CRJE (EAST AFRICA) Ltd. CRJE is a modern enterprise with a rich history in constructing railways and five-star hotels across Africa.
+Nashik (Maharashtra) [India], June 17: KBC Global Ltd ( Previously known as Karda Construction Limited ) BSE - 541161, a prominent player in the construction and real estate development sector has been awarded a significant subcontract worth approximately USD 20 million by CRJE (EAST AFRICA) Ltd. CRJE is a modern enterprise with a rich history in constructing railways and five-star hotels across Africa.

 Highlights:-